larryv/JPS/README.txt

 =====

-JPS is a simple drawing library that provides a high-level method of describing simple shapes (and combinations thereof) using Java objects, as well as an API for outputting these shapes as PostScript.
+JPS is a simple drawing library that provides a high-level method of describing simple shapes (and combinations thereof) using Java [1] objects, as well as an API for outputting these shapes as PostScript [2].

 How?